Experiences

 My team was also responsible for incident response across the Firefox infrastructure, and for engineering software and services that hardened defenses and increased product resistance to attacks (eg. fraud detection, code signing, secrets management, etc.).

-Inside Mozilla, I co-owned the bug bounty program, and sat on the security council to help coordinate security efforts across the organization.
+Inside Mozilla, I co-owned the bug bounty program, and sat on the security council to coordinate security efforts across the organization.

 Achievements